Hanfu: Characteristics and design

-Controversies

-While the majority of modern hanfu are developed based on historical styles of hanfu of which the existences are confirmed through archaeological research, some forms of modern hanfu like the qixiong ruqun is controversial due to the rarity of unearthed historical clothing.
-The modern qixiong ruqun which is found on the market comes into two forms: (1) one-piece style, and (2) two-piece style with a slit under the waist.
-The former is well accepted as being an authentic shape as such form of skirt was unearthed in archeological findings, thus proving the correctness of the one-piece style qixiong ruqun.
-Whereas, the latter is controversial as it is a style which (so far) can only be found in ancient paintings, such as the Tang dynasty "A palace concert" painting.
-Another style of controversial modern hanfu is the xiao quju (小曲裾), which is shorter version of the qujupao.

-The "Wei and Jin dynasty style" (魏晋风; weijinfeng) hanfu is another controversial form of hanfu that is believed to have been created in modern times, during the early stage of the 21st century Hanfu movement.
-Its design was potentially influenced by Chinese movies and TV dramas emerged in the 20th century.
-The "Wei and Jin dynasty style" hanfu is different from the ancient hanfu worn in the Wei and Jin dynasties.

 Garments

 The style of historical Han clothing can be summarized as containing garment elements that are arranged in distinctive and sometimes specific ways.
 A complete set of garment is assembled from several pieces of clothing into an attire:

 There is differences between traditional garment of Han ethnic and other ethnic groups in China, most notably the Manchu-influenced clothes, qipao, which is popularly considered to be the de facto traditional Han Chinese garb.
 A general comparison of the two styles can be seen as the following provides:

 Footwear

-There were many etiquettes which rule people's daily lives, and this included the use and etiquettes of shoes and socks wearing.
+There were many rules of etiquette which controlled people's daily lives, and this included the use and etiquette of shoe and sock wearing.
 The rules of Zhou stipulated that shoes had to be removed before entering a house; shoes and socks had to be removed at banquets, and ministers who had to meet with the emperor had to remove both their shoes and socks.
 Being barefoot was considered a taboo on ceremonial worship occasions.